-If your vaginal bleeding is not heavy, you can use thinner postpartum pads.
+If your vaginal bleeding is not heavy, you can use thinner maternity pads.

 But it’s important to note that you shouldn’t use tampons because of the high risk of infection.

-Even if you think everything is okay with you, make sure to use maternity pads during this process.
+Even if you think everything is okay with you, make sure to use postpartum pads during this process.